SUNY College of Environmental Science and Forestry: Faculty & Salaries

 Low

-SUNY College of Environmental Science and Forestry has a pretty decent, 14:1 students-to-faculty ratio.
+SUNY College of Environmental Science and Forestry has a pretty good, 13:1 students-to-faculty ratio.

 Low ratios usually imply smaller class size, more attention to students, better quality of education, and higher satisfaction both for students and instructors.
 High ratios are usually a sign of the opposite.